kjxautomations/framework-template/FirmwareExamples/MainBoard/README.md

 - Cost reduction (several controller ships on a custom board is usually cheaper than multiple individual USB controllers) This demo application uses the MBedOS framework
 - Reliability (every cable is a failure point)
+- Availability of parts - not all devices (sensors, LEDs, etc) come with a way to read them from a PC

 ## Choose a robust wire protocol